opalmer/pywincffi/README.rst

 The build process also builds the documentation to ensure there are not any obvious problems (including broken links).

-Note, if you're running Python 2.6 use dev_requirements-2.6.txt instead.

 Function Documentation
 ~~~~~~~~~~~~~~~~~~~~~~